kenjpete/kenscalc/README.md

 # kenscalc
 Basic PhoneGap calculator using Javascript, HTML &amp; CSS.
-Works on Android and iOS./
+Works on Android and iOS.